awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You create KMS keys in AWS KMS\.
 Symmetric KMS keys and the private keys of asymmetric KMS key never leave AWS KMS unencrypted\.
 To use or manage your KMS keys, you must use AWS KMS\.
 For information about creating and managing KMS keys, see [Managing keys](getting-started.md)\.
 For information about using KMS keys, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.

 By default, AWS KMS creates the key material for a KMS key\.
 You cannot extract, export, view, or manage this key material\.
+The only exception is the public key of an asymmetric key pair, which you can export for use outside of AWS\.
 Also, you cannot delete this key material; you must [delete the KMS key](deleting-keys.md)\.
 However, you can [import your own key material](importing-keys.md) into a KMS key or create the key material for a KMS key in the AWS CloudHSM cluster associated with an [AWS KMS custom key store](custom-key-store-overview.md)\.

 AWS KMS also supports [multi\-Region keys](multi-region-keys-overview.md), which let you encrypt data in one AWS Region and decrypt it in a different AWS Region\.